seongjoojung/seongjoojung.github.io-source/src/posts/nmc-mos-icd.md

 \epsilon^{\mathrm{ion}} =  \epsilon(w=0) - \epsilon^\infty
 $$

 But it is important to note that eq.
 (55) in GL is in Gaussian units, which we need to convert to SI.
 While not apparent in the equation, it is evident from the units of mode oscilator strength and eq.
 (54) that it contains 2nd order charge term.
-Converting equations of Gaussian units to SI can be quite confusing, but as long as you identify every component of your equation, you can convert it by substituting quantities using the [replacement table](https://en.wikipedia.org/wiki/Gaussian_units#General_rules_to_translate_a_formula) (Table 2A).
+Converting equations of Gaussian units to SI can be quite confusing, but as long as you identify every component of your equation you can convert it by substituting quantities using the [replacement table](https://en.wikipedia.org/wiki/Gaussian_units#General_rules_to_translate_a_formula) (Table 2A).
 From eq.
 (55), in SI units:

 $$
 \epsilon^{\mathrm{ion}} =  \frac{1}{\Omega_0 \epsilon_0} \sum_{m} \frac{S_{m,\alpha\beta}}{w_m^2}